amuthireddy/full-stack-engineer/challenges/coding-challenge-1.md

-# Back-End Challenge

-Hey There!

-Thanks for your interest in joining the Career Now Brands engineering team.
-This challenge is a bit more complicated than the front-end challenge, so get your game face on.

-Good Luck!
-The Career Now Team

 ## Overview

 To complete this challenge, you will need to complete the infamous Conway's Game of Life.

-The purpose of this challenge is assess your not only your back-end programming knowledge but to observe how you approach problems and implement solutions.
+The purpose of this challenge is assess your not only your programming knowledge but to observe how you approach problems and implement solutions.

 ## The Challenge